feisenyu/transformers_4573/MIGRATION_GUIDE_V5.md

 ### Remote code incompatibility

-A lot of paths were removed and reworked; paths like `transformers.tokenization_utils` and `transformers.tokenization_utils_fast`, which no longer exist.
+A lot of paths were removed and reworked; paths like `transformers_4573.tokenization_utils` and `transformers_4573.tokenization_utils_fast`, which no longer exist.
-These now redirect to `transformers.tokenization_utils_sentencepiece` and `transformers.tokenization_utils_tokenizers` respectively; please update imports accordingly.
+These now redirect to `transformers_4573.tokenization_utils_sentencepiece` and `transformers_4573.tokenization_utils_tokenizers` respectively; please update imports accordingly.

 _We aim for this to be fixed and released in a following release candidate in the week that follows RC0._

 ### Custom pretrained models:
-For anyone inheriting from a `transformers` `PreTrainedModel`, the weights are automatically initialized with the common scheme:
+For anyone inheriting from a `transformers_4573` `PreTrainedModel`, the weights are automatically initialized with the common scheme:
 ```python

     @torch.no_grad()